FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 	- [ ] Add world limits
 	- [ ] Add world art.
 - [x] Add throttling for enemies if their target is too far away.
+- [ ] Shot criticality
+	- [x] Not all bullet hits do the same amount of damage
+		- [x] Based on RNG, make some shots do more damage
+	- [ ] Consecutive shots do more damage.
+	- [ ] Glass breaking effects after critical hits
+	- [ ] Smoke effects after critical hits
+- [ ] Fan out bullets a little bit.
+Give them travel angle variation.